Hurence/logisland/logisland-documentation/tutorials/aggregate-events.rst

 The result of the query will be pushed into to `logisland_aggregations` topic as new `top_client_metrics` Record containing `connections_count` and `avg_bytes_out` fields.

-the third match some criterias to send some alerts
+the third match some criteria to send some alerts

 .. code-block:: yaml